ggml-org/llama.vscode/README.md

 # llama.vscode

-llama.vscode uses llama.cpp server for code complition.
-It is similar to copilot code completion, but is based on open source models and no data leaves you computer (or llama.cpp server host).
+llama.vscode is a code completion plugin and uses local (or remote) llama.cpp server.
+It is similar to copilot code completion, but is based on open source models and no code/no data leaves your computer (or llama.cpp server host).

-## Features
 Uses a unique llama.cpp server caching for faster completions.

+## How to use it
+A running llama.cpp server is needed.
+No matter if it is local or remote (see below for instructions how to run it).

+Just continue writing code and sometimes you will get a suggestion for complion.

+Use following shortcuts:
+Tab - accept the suggested completion
+Shift+Tab - accept the first row of the completion
-Use Tab to accept the suggested completion, Shift+Tab for the first row, Alt+w for the first word.
+Ctrl+Right Arrow - accept the first word.
+Ctrl+l - trigger completion manually

 if you don't get a suggestion (but seems logical to have one) - go to the next line or go back (Backspace) and probably you will get one.

 If it works too slowly - switch the setting llama.vscode.auto to false and use "Ctrl+l" to get a code completion.

-## Requirements
-A running llama.cpp server is needed.
-No matter if it is local or remote.
+Sometimes the IntelliSense completion hides the llama.vscode completion - press Escape and you will see it.

+Yes, llama.vscode is with less features and with lower quality than copilot but still you get the most important benefit of AI for programmers and you have your freedom back.

+## How to run llama.cpp server

 For Linux
 Download the release files for your OS from https://github.com/ggerganov/llama.cpp/releases (or build from source).